 statement import.
 I initially tested the module "as-was", and found that it worked well.
 Using the module required you to configure a special account in

 Money to receive the updates, but it was easy to do.
-I modified it to work with the overall structure and logic I adopted for the scripts, and have since incorporated many updates/changes for improved operation.
+I modified it to work with the overall structure and logic I adopted for the scripts, and have since incorporated many updates/changes for improved operation, including much more robust condition handling, and support for both Yahoo and Google Finance.

 What were the odds of running into issues right out of the starting gate?
 Apparently, they were pretty high.
 We use Discover as our primary charge card, and this just happens to be one of the institutions that didn't implement the OFX standard very well.
 When I first started testing the code, I found that duplicate entries were being inserted into my Money file.
 Not one or two duplicates, but every transaction that I had retrieved during the time interval.
 If I re-ran the code on that same day, there would be no more duplicates.
 If I waited a day and ran it again, the duplicates would come back.
 All of them.
 This, obviously, didn't cut it.
 Fixing Discover data transmissions, so that Money would properly match transactions, became a priority.